richardyamamoto/reactJS-redux/README.md

 ---
 ## Components - Header

+The components can be reused by all the other pages.

 - Create a folder named `components` inside `src`
-  - src/components
+  - `src/components`
-- Inside `components` each component need to have a folder with index.js and styles.js
+- Inside `components` each component need to have a folder with `index.js` and `styles.js`
-  - src/components/header/index.js
+  - `src/components/header/index.js`
-  - src/components/header/styles.js
+  - `src/components/header/styles.js`

 **index.js**